wjhan785/TechJam2026-Track-4-Shopping-Copilot-AI-Conversational-Search-and-Recommendations/README.md

 This bundle is self-contained and runs **fully offline**: no API keys, no external services, and no network access are required for official scoring.

+**Model is not included in Github due to large file size and must hence be downloaded.
+Read the setup below.**

 ## Contents

 ```text